-To construct and provide on the Site a temporary bus stop to serve the first 200 Dwellings in accordance with requirements of paragraph 1.1 of this schedule prior to the Occupation of 100 Dwellings.
+To construct and provide on the Site a temporary bus stop to serve the first 2,684 Dwellings in accordance with requirements of paragraph 1.1 of this schedule prior to the Occupation of 2684 Dwellings.

-Not to Occupy more than 100 Dwellings until a bus service has started operating between the Site and the town centre at a frequency of at least every 30 minutes and starting at a time to connect with the first train from Ashford International to St Pancras International and finishing at a time to connect with the last train from St Pancras International to Ashford International (at the time of going to tender).
-In the event the Owners have used a tender approved by the Council (which may include a requirement to tender for different options), but no bids are successful, the Council may consent to the Owners tendering for an alternative service instead.
-In that case, the level of service described above shall be construed accordingly .
-Alternatively or in addition, the Council may consent in writing to the Owners Occupying a greater number of Dwellings than specified above.
+Not to Occupy more than 2,684 Dwellings until a bus service has started operating between the Site and the town centre to connect with trains from St Pancras International to Ashford International.
+In the event the Owners have used a tender approved by the Council (which may include a requirement to tender for different service options), but no bids are successful, the Council will consent to the Owners tendering for an alternative service instead.
+In that case, the level of service shall be in accordance with the successful bid (if any).
+Alternatively or in addition, the Council may consent in writing to the Owners Occupying a greater number of Dwellings than specified above (consent not to be unreasonably withheld).

-Not to Occupy more than 200 Dwellings until (i) the initial bus related infrastructure for Main Phase 1 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A at annex 5) has been provided on the Site in accordance with the reserved matters approval and such standards for adoption as the Council may have specified when the reserved matters are approved and (ii) a maintenance scheme for the infrastructure has been approved in writing by the Council
+Not to Occupy more than 2,784 Dwellings until (i) the initial bus related infrastructure for Main Phase 1 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A at annex 5) has been provided on the Site in accordance with the reserved matters approval and such standards for adoption as the Council may have specified when the reserved matters are approved and (ii) a maintenance scheme for the infrastructure has been approved in writing by the Council